simonshishak/AdvancedBlog/README.md

 npm install yarn && yarn && yarn build
 ```

-And then you go to the deployments tab and clear cache and deploy and you should receive no errors from this point if you do tho don't hesitate to make a PR or contact me on Instagram or twitter @bvlktech and ill look into this as ive been having same issue but 9 times out of 10 that cmd up there should fix this.
+And then you go to the deployments tab and clear cache and deploy and you should receive no errors from this point if you do tho don't hesitate to make a PR or contact me on Instagram or twitter @bvlktech and ill look into this as ive been having same issue but 9 times out of 10 that cmd up there^ should fix this.

 # CONTRIBUTING